fbpx

 The First Messenian War (circa 743-724 BC) saw Sparta subjugate Messenia, transforming the region’s inhabitants into helots, or state-owned serfs, a status that held lasting consequences for Spartan society.
 This was followed by the Second Messenian War (circa 685-668 BC), a revolt by the Messenians against Spartan domination, which Sparta ultimately suppressed, reaffirming its harsh rule over the territory.
 Additionally, the rise of tyrannies in various city-states, such as Cypselus in Corinth and Pisistratus in Athens, emerged from internal conflicts marked by violent struggles between aristocratic factions and populist leaders.

-While the major Greco-Persian Wars unfolded later in the Classical period, tensions and minor skirmishes with the Persian Empire began in the late Archaic period, exemplified by the Ionian Revolt (499-493 BCE).
+While the major Greco-Persian Wars unfolded later in the Classical period, tensions and minor skirmishes with the Persian Empire began in the late Archaic period, exemplified by the Ionian Revolt (499-493 BC).
 Numerous small-scale conflicts among neighboring city-states further contributed to territorial disputes and shifting alliances, leading to the development of the polis system and laying the groundwork for the more documented wars of the Classical period, including the Greco-Persian Wars and the Peloponnesian War.

 Leave a comment